newbooks/MCCE4-Core/tests/fast_ff/readme.md

 ## Modeling Electrostatic Potential

-In a medium with two dielectric constants, electrostatic potential is typically determined by solving the Poisson-Boltzmann (PB) equation, which is computationally intensive.
+In an dielectric environment with two dielectric constants, electrostatic potential is typically determined by solving the Poisson-Boltzmann (PB) equation, which is computationally intensive.

 This project aims to use machine learning to fit PB-calculated potentials using features derived from local density, providing a faster method with acceptable accuracy.